 Minor example from Las Vegas: Sam is told that a whale with extremely sweaty palms must leave the casino because he's grossing people out, but doesn't want to hurt his feelings by expelling him from the last place he hasn't already been kicked out of.
 She solves the quandary by setting up a high-stakes game in the hotel swimming pool, with a floating table and waterproof cards.

-In one episode of House, the titular doctor announces he's choosing a team leader from his four minions.
+In one episode, House announces he's choosing a team leader from his four minions.
 Three of them promptly begin competing and are soon stuck in what amounts to a game show for House's amusement.
 Taub stays out of it an offers to split the pay raise with House; he is promptly made team leader.

 One episode with a focus on backstory shows how House got his leg in the shape it is: an aneurism in his thigh caused the muscles in his leg to become necrotic.
 An amputation would save his life, but House stubbornly refused to have his leg removed, even though it could kill him.
 His boss, Lisa Cuddy, and his girlfriend at the time and medical proxy, Stacey Warner, took a third option: an operation that would only remove the necrotic tissue and restore blood flow to his thigh.
 It succeeded, but because so much muscle tissue had been damaged, he needs to use a cane to walk and lives with such debilitating pain that it would lead to his Vicodin addiction.